 The variance to be used in the statistical cloud scheme has now become closely tied to the multiple updraft model.
 For a realistic reproduction of convective cloud fraction and condensate it is therefore prerequisite that the model updrafts reproduce the divergence as observed in Fig. 5b.
-As described by Neggers et al. (2007), this capability is introduced by the flexible entrainment rate parameterization, featuring an inverse dependendence on vertical velocity.
+As described in part I of this study, this capability is introduced by the flexible entrainment rate parameterization, featuring an inverse dependendence on vertical velocity.
 This positive feedback mechanism acts to increase spread among updrafts by enhancing sensitivity to initial conditions and updraft environment.
 This will be evaluated in section 4 using single column model simulations.